Register for kindergarten or accept an offer

 - withdraw registrations

-The Kindergarten Portal is currently experiencing issues in Safari.
+The portal is currently experiencing issues in Safari.
 If you are using an Apple device to access the Kindergarten portal, please open in Chrome or Firefox.
 We appreciate your understanding.

 How placements are decided